hallvaaw/awesome-biological-image-analysis/README.md

  <br>
 </p>

-List of software, tools, pipelines, plugins etc. for image analysis related to biological questions.
-[Contributions are welcome.](https://github.com/hallvaaw/awesome-biological-image-analysis/blob/main/CONTRIBUTING.md)
+> Tools and resources for biological image analysis.

+Biological image analysis aims to increase our understanding of biology through the use of various computational techniques and approaches to obtain valuable information from images.

 ## Contents
 - [General image analysis software](#general-image-analysis-software)